-At December 31, 2013, we employed 319 people.
-We strive to maintain a work environment that fosters professionalism, excellence, integrity, diversity and cooperation among our employees worldwide.
+At December 31, 2014, we employed 305 people.
+We strive to maintain a work environment that fosters professionalism, excellence, diversity, and cooperation among our employees worldwide.
+We utilize a comprehensive evaluation process at the end of each year to measure performance, determine compensation and provide guidance on opportunities for continued development.